-Physiology is a strong, research-focused department that offers world-class, research-inspired teaching.
-We connect fundamental biology with biomedical and bioengineering fields in many topics, including endocrinology and cardiovascular, respiratory, renal, vision and hearing, neuroscience, fetal and neonatal, cellular and molecular science.
+We offer world-class, research-inspired teaching.
+We connect fundamental biology with biomedical and bioengineering fields in many topics, including endocrinology and cardiovascular, respiratory, renal, vision, hearing, neurological, fetal, neonatal, cellular and molecular science.

 As a Physiology student, you'll take courses in Biological Sciences, Chemistry, Medical Science, Physics and Statistics to give you a solid quantitative grounding and to encourage critical thinking, science innovation and translation.

-As part of your Physiology major you'll complete a capstone course, PHYSIOL 399, where you'll demonstrate your knowledge and skills through the design of a scientific research project.
-You'll explore the role of science and scientists in society, ethics, science communication, and commitment to Māori and Pacific health advancement.
+As part of your Physiology major you can do a capstone course, PHYSIOL 399, where you'll demonstrate your knowledge and skills through the design of a scientific research project.

+You'll explore the role of science and scientists in society, ethics, science communication, and commitment to Māori and Pacific health advancement